scylladb/sphinx-scylladb-theme/docs/source/contribute/contribute-theme.rst

 To build the minimized static files for this project:

 #.
-Make sure you have Node.js LTS installed.
+Make sure you have Node.js 18 or later installed.
 #.
 Build the static files with:

 .. code:: console